Action plan following the Macchiarini case investigations

 Renewed structure for making control documents available

 KI's website has been developed in multiple stages during the last years.
-For example, there is a renewed structure where regulations, guidelines and instructions are available for employees and students.
+For example, there is a renewed structure where rules, guidelines, policies, strategies, action plans, and instructions are available for employees and students.
 The search function on the website has also been developed so that it is possible to filter the type of matches that are desired.